andrewge8622/andrewge8622.github.io/projects/index.md

 <img src="../assets/HeartbeatSensor.png" alt="picture of the laid out board" width="150" height="125">

 A "wearable" intended to flash a high power IR LED in tandem with my pulse.
-Detection with a piezo pickup, amplification/filtering with various ICs, built onto a compact PCB.
-Processing of pulse done with a modded webcam and OpenCV (work in progress)
+Detection with a piezo, amplification/filtering with various ICs, built onto a compact PCB.
+Processing of pulse done with a modded webcam and OpenCV.

 ### [Analog PWM fan controller](/projects/analog-PWM-gen/)